searchspring/snap/packages/snap-preact-components/src/components/Organisms/FilterSummary/readme.md

 ## Components Used
 - Filter
 ## Usage

 ### filters
-The required `filters` prop contains a reference to the filters store array.
+The required `filters` prop specifies a reference to the filters store array.

 ```jsx
 <FilterSummary filters={controller.store.filters} />
 ```

 ### title
-The `title` prop contains the title of the filter summary wrapper.
-The default is `'Current Filters'`
+The `title` prop specifies the title of the filter summary wrapper.
+The default is `'Current Filters'`.

 ```jsx
 <FilterSummary filters={controller.store.filters} title={'Current Filters'} />